-On March 18, 2014 the District of Squamish Noise Regulation Bylaw No. 2312, 2014 was adopted.
-This new bylaw will make it an offence for Construction Noise to be made from construction activity;
+Under the District of Squamish Noise Regulation Bylaw No. 2312, 2014, it is an offence for Construction Noise to be made from construction activity;

 “Construction Noise” means any noise, sound or vibration made on or associated with a construction site including one’s own property:

 A Temporary Noise Exemption Permit may be obtained for those construction activities that are exceptionally noisy or for construction activity that must extend beyond the allowable hours because of exigent circumstances.

 Construction work which does not generate noise is allowed outside of these hours.

 Residents living near or affected by railways operations, including noise from shunting or prolonged blocked crossings, are invited to share their concerns with CN toll-free at 1-888-888-5909 or firstname.lastname@example.org.

 Traffic violations tickets may be issued without a previous warning.

 Bylaw complaints can be made by telephone, using our online feedback form, in writing by...